-Pinterest has HUGE potential for your business if you know how to use it!
+Pinterest has HUGE potential for your business…IF you know how to use it!

 Brands are able to see what people care about instead of who they care about.
 The market research alone is invaluable from a branding perspective!
 Are you there yet?
 If not, this is how you get started.

 If you are on Pinterest, you probably want to know some Pinterest tips and tricks that will help you maximize your presence there.

-10 Pinterest Tips for Businesses to Get More from the Platform
+10+ Pinterest Tips for Businesses to Get More from the Platform

-1. Build Content Rich Boards Around Your Niche
+1. Build Content-Rich Boards Around Your Niche.

 You want to build content-rich boards and curate your content just as you would on any other social network.